ufo-kit/tofu/README.md

 ## About

-This repository contains data processing scripts to be used with the UFO framework.
+This repository contains Python data processing scripts to be used with the UFO framework.
 At the moment they are targeted at high-performance reconstruction of tomographic data sets.